ytaha093/idle-rpg/README.md

 A osrs themed idle browser game

 ## Todo

+fix bug where overlay closes on log change make ui slice to hold global view data and what tooltip we are displaying

 - main page
 - inv slice
 - overlay and or tooltip for all items, xp bars, main xp bar